Skip to content

 Only private items count toward your tier limits.
 Public items are unlimited on every tier.
 If you want to build freely without hitting a wall, keep your work public.

-The items that count are: private Prompts, private Personas, private Tones, private Outputs, and private Constraints.
+The items that count are: private Prompts, private Personas, private Tones, private Outputs, private Constraints, private Tone Collections, private Constraint Collections, and private Libraries.
 Favorites count toward a separate per-entity-type limit.
 Versions per prompt and AI improvements are counted independently.

 3. Tier limits